docker/docs/datacenter/ucp/2.2/guides/admin/install/uninstall.md

 ## Swarm mode CA

-After uninstalling UCP, the nodes in your cluster will still be in swarm mode, but you cannot join new nodes until you reinstall UCP, because swarm mode was relying on UCP to provide the CA certificates that allow nodes in the cluster to identify each other.
-Additionally, since swarm mode is no longer controlling its own certificates, if the certificates expire after you uninstall UCP the nodes in the cluster will not be able to communicate at all.
+After uninstalling UCP, the nodes in your cluster will still be in swarm mode, but you can't join new nodes until you reinstall UCP, because swarm mode relies on UCP to provide the CA certificates that allow nodes in the cluster to identify one another.
+Also, since swarm mode is no longer controlling its own certificates, if the certificates expire after you uninstall UCP, the nodes in the swarm won't be able to communicate at all.
 To fix this, either reinstall UCP before the certificates expire or disable swarm mode by running `docker swarm leave --force` on every node.

 ## Where to go next